 One of the most famous Pakistani movies, Anarkali tells the story of an enslaved girl, Anarkali, who falls in love with Prince Salim, who ascends to the Mughal Empire throne with the regal moniker Jahangir.
 Theirs is a love story retold countless times in countless forms.

-Umrao Jaan will go down in history as one of the most emotionally moving classics to have ever been produced by Pakistan.
-It is a heartbreaking story that follows the life of a young girl who had the soul of a poet but was forced into the cruel world of prostitution.
-The movie exposes the crass realities of the world of sex and exploitation, which is in stark contrast to the fragility of Umrao Jaan’s poetic soul and ardent desire for true love.
+Umrao Jaan Ada is a heartbreaker.
+It follows the life of a young girl with the soul of a poet who is forced into the cruel world of prostitution.
+Lollywood actor Rani plays heroine Umrao Jaan, and is directed by her husband Hassan Tariq.
+The movie exposes the harsh realities of sexual exploitation, an exploration made all the more painful by its contrast with Umrao Jaan’s fragile soul and her ardent desire for true love.

-Khuda Kay Liye was a huge blockbuster hit and was loved by audiences all over the world.
-The theme is terrorism and its ripple effects on Pakistanis around the world.
-The film has an intriguing plot as well as multi-dimensional characters that expose the rise of fundamentalism in the country, as well as characters that oppose it.
-It is a holistic and unique representation of how terrorism has divided society and infiltrated all aspects of life, including human relationships.
+A blockbuster, Khuda Kay Liye tackles the subject of terrorism and its effects on Pakistanis around the world.
+Following two singers whose lives are changed by the 9/11 attacks on New York City in 2001, this film uses an intriguing plot and multidimensional characters to explore fundamentalism and the lives of those who oppose it.
+It is a holistic and original representation of how terrorism has divided society and infiltrated all aspects of life.